 If you set up a business in Mexico, you will have to pay Federal Corporate Income Tax at 30%.

 Taxes on residential properties are a 2% acquisition tax, an annual property tax and a capital gains tax when you sell your property.
-This tax is based on the assessment value of the property which tend to be lower than the property’s actual market value.
+This tax is based on the assessment value of the property which tends to be lower than the property’s actual market value.

 The VAT is 16% in most of the country and 11% in border areas.
 It will show at the bottom of all receipts in Mexico.